Download this example

 # Now, only "comp_3", "nested_2_comp_1" and "nested_1_nested_1_comp_1"

-# will have a body associated.
+# has a body associated.

 #